jedioutcast55/IDS6938-SimulationTechniques/Homework1/Readme.md

 This is the framework for homework #1.
 Please first read the [homework writeup](HomeWork%231.pdf).

-The assignment is due: Monday, February 27 at 11:59PM (EST)
+The assignment is due: Wednesday, March 1,  at 11:59PM (EST)

+Dr. Kyder: I am requesting to use one of the three days grace period for this assignment !!!!!!!!!!!!
+New deadline should be: Thursday, March 2, 2017 at 11:59PM (EST).
+Thank you.

 | undeformed jello  | deformed jello |